 Early Notables of the Maenner family (pre 1700)

 During this period prominent bearers of the name Maenner were Horace Mann (1796-1859), who was an American educator and statesman.
 His writings, which influenced the secularization of public schools, hold a commanding...

 Another 32 words (2 lines of text) are included under the topic Early Maenner Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Maenner family to the New World and Oceana
+Migration of the Maenner family

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Maenner or a variant listed above: Percivall Mann, who came to Virginia in 1623.
 Nicholas Mann came to Virginia in 1642; while Katherine Mann came there in 1663; and Thomas Mann arrived in 1635.
 Daniell Mann and John Mann came to Boston in 1652.
 Throughout the 1730s and 1740s, many bearers of this name came to Philadelphia, such as Johannes Mann with his wife Margareta and their two children.
 In the 1840s and 1850s, many members of the family emigrated to Texas, such as Christian Mann in 1846.